bglnelissen/KoekoekPi-setup/KoekoekPi - install instructions.md

   - View/edit server-side mail filters
     - `if All forward to: example@mail.com`

+Open port 993 in the firewall/router.
+This is the port you need to use if you want to connect using IMAP securely.

+Setup mail (via IMAP) on the client side:

+- Email: name@guu.st
+- Host name guu.st
+- Username: name
+- Password: ********
+- SMTP: No Server
+- Use SSL: yes
+- Authentication: password
+- IMAP Path Prefix: /
+- Server Port: 993

+*Fix mail sending via SMTP.*

 #### Wondershaper

 Wonder Shaper uses `iproute` to *shape* traffic and limit the up and download speeds.
 My experience is that full bandwith upload traffic to the pi can choke my whole LAN.
 Therefor I throttle my Pi to keep the LAN from slowing down.